Animals (Nickelback song)

 "Animals" is a song by Canadian rock band Nickelback.
-It was released in November 2005 as the second American single from their fifth studio album, All the Right Reasons (2005).
+It was released in November 2005 as the second American single from their fifth studio album, All the Right Reasons.
 In Australia, the song was released as the album's fourth single in mid-2006.
 "Animals" reached number one on the US Billboard Mainstream Rock chart and number 27 in Australia.

-Content

-The song is about a man who picks up his girlfriend after he gets his driver's license back.
-They drive away and proceed to have sex in the car acting wild like "animals," until the girl's father catches them in the act at the end of the song.
+Music

+"Animals" is a fast-paced song with a "thick, aggressive hard rock tone," according to Guitar Chalk.
+The song features lyrics about a couple having sex in a car, with their sexual interaction compared to "animals", until the couple are discovered by the woman's father.

+Reception

+Christopher Rosa of VH1 wrote: "I'm confused why women in Nickelback's lyrics have to get sexual the second they enter a scene.
+They're capable of more than playing with your gears, Chad."